Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

 </table>

-## Working with the Cloud Data Fabric Functionality
+## How Cloud Data Fabric Functionality Works
+This section explains the creation of portal relationships, data caching and synchronization, permissions in portal root directories, and the deletion of portal relationships.

+### Creation of Portal Relationships
 When the [hub portal](#hub-portal) _authorizes_ the [portal relationship](#portal-relationship), the contents of the hub portal root directory become available to the [spoke portal](#spoke-portal) immediately.

+### Data Synchronization
+{% capture varEphemeralCache %}{{site.gns.ephemeralCache}}{% endcapture %}
+{% include caution.html content=varEphemeralCache %}

+For read-write portals, data synchronization is bidirectional, asynchronous, and strictly consistent upon access.
+For example, when a client creates or modifies files or directories in the spoke portal root directory, the spoke portal synchronizes these changes to the hub portal in the background.
+Clients that access the hub portal can see these changes immediately.

+To ensure that any changes on one portal become available immediately to any client that reads data from the portal's peers, Qumulo Core uses a proprietary locking synchronization mechanism.

+### Data Caching
 The first time a client accesses a spoke portal root directory, the spoke portal begins to read and cache data from the hub portal.
 Subsequent access to the same data accesses the cache of the spoke portal host cluster, with performance characteristics equivalent to access to non-portal data on the spoke portal host cluster.

 Caching takes place on demand, when a client with access to the spoke portal retrieves new portions of the namespace that the hub portal provides.
 For more information, see [Configuring Cache Management for Spoke Portals in Qumulo Core](configuring-cache-management-for-spoke-portals.html).

-For read-write portals, data synchronization is bidirectional, asynchronous, and strictly consistent upon access.
-For example, when a client creates or modifies files or directories in the spoke portal root directory, the spoke portal synchronizes these changes to the hub portal in the background.
-Clients that access the hub portal can see these changes immediately.

-To ensure that any changes on one portal become available immediately to any client that reads data from the portal's peers, Qumulo Core uses a proprietary locking synchronization mechanism.

-{% capture varEphemeralCache %}{{site.gns.ephemeralCache}}{% endcapture %}
-{% include caution.html content=varEphemeralCache %}
+### Permissions in Portal Root Directories
 Qumulo Core enforces permissions in the same way for files and directories in the spoke portal root directory and the hub portal root directory.

 {{site.data.alerts.important}}